Qarai (tribe): Etymology

 According to Encyclopedia Iranica, the Qara'i or Qara Tatars are "a Turkic-speaking tribe of Azerbaijan, Khorasan, Kermān, and Fārs."
-According to Vladimir Minorsky, the name Karāʾi may have been rooted in the Keraites, a Mongol people, while according to Gyula Németh, the tribe's name might have originated from other ethnic groups in Central Asia.
+According to Vladimir Minorsky, the name Karāʾi may have been rooted in the Keraites, a Turco-Mongol people, while according to Gyula Németh, the tribe's name might have originated from other ethnic groups in Central Asia.

 Since qara "black" is a designation for "north" in Turkic languages it was a frequently used tribal identifier among the early Turkic peoples, and there are numerous Kipchak groups known by this adjective.
 The earliest mention of these, not necessarily related, are the "Black Tatars" (黑韃靼), a subdivision of the Rouran Khaganate in Tang sources.
 Meanwhile, at the western end of the steppe, more "black Tatars" were troops serving the First Bulgarian Empire.